codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 * OAuth2 with Codefresh OAuth Application or custom OAuth2 Application

   OAuth2 is the preferred authentication mechanism, currently supported for GitHub.
 You have the option to use the default pre-defined Codefresh OAuth Application, or your own Oauth2 Application in your Git account.
   To use your own Oauth2 GitHub Application, create a secret on your K8s cluster and configure it in Authentication > Settings.
+See [Create a custom OAuth2 provider account](#create-a-custom-oauth2-provider-account) in this article.

   > A runtime can have only one active account for authentication.